-Every deal requires the company to provide specific supplies and cover the costs of the sales rep, and in the end, there's only a certain amount of money you can spend on selling a deal.
+Every deal requires the company to provide specific supplies and cover the costs of the sales rep, and in the end, you can spend only a certain amount of money on selling a deal.

 The overall promotional costs include but are not limited to: travel expenses, commission, salary, supporting material, office supplies, product guides and brochures, telecommunication, bonuses, and more.

-All of that puts even more pressure on the sales rep to close the deal and be successful, which, again, can lead to high sales rep turnovers.
+All of that puts even more pressure on the sales rep to close the deal and be successful, which can lead to high sales rep turnover.

 Now that you understand the advantages and disadvantages of personal selling, let’s break down some helpful strategies you can use when employing this method.

-This sales method will not work for everyone, so you need to make sure you can benefit from it.
-Personal selling is best suited for the following cases:
+This sales method will not work for everyone, so you must ensure you can benefit from it.
+Personal selling is best suited:

-- When you’re selling custom, technical and expensive equipment such as high-ticket software and real estate
+- When you’re selling custom, technical, or expensive equipment such as high-ticket software and real estate

 - When your product needs a real-life demonstration before it can be purchased